adithyasunil26/IPA-Project/README.md

 The design approach should be modular, i.e., each stage has to be coded as separate modules and tested independently in order to help the integration without too many issues.

-In tutorial sessions, the TAs will discuss with you how to implement the memory block, which can be used in the design.

 ## 4.Targets and Evaluation

-Each group will be evaluated twice during the project - firstly on Feb 15 to understand your progress and give you feedback based on it.
+Each group will be evaluated twice during the project - firstly on Feb 20.
 (Marks-10)

-The final evaluation will happen in the 1st or 2nd week of March (dates will be announced later).
+The final evaluation will happen in the 1st week of March (dates will be announced later).

 ## 5.Suggestions for Design Verification